 Module 1: Plan

-In this module, you'll learn about the Moderne skills workflow for AI-assisted recipe development.
+In this module, you'll see the development loop this workshop follows for AI-assisted recipe authoring.
 After that, you'll learn how to use AI to research and plan a Jackson 2.x → 3.x migration recipe.
 The key takeaway: start with a plan, not with code.

 Goals for this exercise